WandZhong/oracles/README.md

 **NOTE**: For docker build we are using Alpine Linux.
 This allows is compatible for putting the binaries in a tiny Alpine container.
 However to run the same binary in other distributions (Fedora, Ubuntu, OpenSUSE) you will need to use `libc` from `musl` (which is using by Alpine during linking).

+####  Building using Docker compatible with AWS Linux

+For the reasons explained above, the alpine based builds are not working with Debian or Red Hat based distributions.
+To overcome this we provide alternative docker builders which produce compatible binaries.
+The procedure is similar to the one above - just use builder commands with `-debian` suffix, eg: `make docker-run-builder-debian`

 ## Applications